Dealmakers brace for slow 2023 recovery after global M&A sinks

 Several megadeals worth tens of billions of dollars fell apart in 2022 as market volatility and a tougher antitrust climate gave companies pause.

 "I characterize 2022 as the great deceleration, from running well above trend to well below," said Paul Taubman, founder of PJT Partners.
 "The reality is deals can still get done.
-But the bar has been raised on difficulty."
+But the bar has been raised on difficulty, which just means that you're seeing far fewer pencils out than you would have previously."

 Banks, which backed several sponsor-led buyouts before the markets choked up, were faced with hefty losses on debt they failed to sell to investors.